-At the very latest a students must ensure that any notification to cancel is sent to the University no later than the end of the 14^{th} day of the cooling off period.
+At the very least a student must ensure that any notification to cancel is sent to the University no later than the end of the 14th day of the cooling off period.

 Students cancelling their registration should retain copies of the letter or 'Cancellation of Registration' form as, should a dispute arise; students may be required to provide copies of their letter or 'Cancellation of Registration' form.